SaaS · B2B

 Quick View

-Vibe-coded interactive prototype — built with AI to validate the dashboard flow before finalizing in Figma.
+Vibe-coded interactive prototype built with Claude Code to validate the dashboard flow.

 AI Workflow